View from the Vault IV

-View from the Vault, Volume Four (styled as View from the Vault IV) is the fourth release in the "View from the Vault" series of rock concert recordings by the Grateful Dead.
+View from the Vault IV is the fourth release in the "View from the Vault" series of rock concert recordings by the Grateful Dead.
 Like the other entries in the series, it was released simultaneously on CD and as a DVD concert video.
 However, unlike the previous 3-CD volumes, View from the Vault IV is a 4-CD set.
 This volume contains selections from two consecutive shows in California — July 24, 1987, at Oakland Stadium, and July 26, 1987 at Anaheim Stadium.

 These concerts were recorded during the Bob Dylan and the Grateful Dead 1987 Tour.
 On this brief tour, the Grateful Dead played two sets followed by a performance by Bob Dylan, with the Dead providing his accompaniment (some of those performances are documented on the album Dylan & the Dead).
 All four Dead sets from these two dates are included in the release, but the sets with Dylan are not.
 Also not included are the "Touch of Grey" encores the Dead played both nights with Dylan on guitar (followed by an additional Dylan song).
 Additionally, the CD version includes "Friend of the Devil", "Me & My Uncle", and "Big River", which do not appear on the DVD.

 View from the Vault IV was the first "View from the Vault" that was not also released on VHS videotape.
 It was the first DVD of the series that included the option of either a two-channel stereo or a Dolby 5.1 channel surround sound soundtrack.
 It was the final title in the "View from the Vault" series, and was followed eight months later by The Closing of Winterland DVD/CD set.